HARON416/Facebook-Marketplace-Auto-Poster/README.md

-# 🚀 MONICAH - Facebook Marketplace Automation Tool
+# 🚀 MONICAH - Facebook Marketplace Auto Poster

 A powerful Go-based automation tool that streamlines the process of posting items to Facebook Marketplace.
 Built with modern web automation using Rod browser library and featuring a beautiful CLI interface.